Yassin-Ibrahim5/Ecommerce-App/README.md

 ![Project preview](https://i.imgur.com/K2FzUqS.png)

-This is a full-featured ecommerce application built with Next.js, React, and Redux Toolkit.
+This is a full-featured ecommerce application built with Next.js, and React.
 It provides a complete shopping experience, from browsing products to secure authentication and a seamless checkout process.

 ---